 The course and its corresponding practicum enable students to understand and apply methods of effective collaboration and/or co-teaching while providing the opportunity to practice instructional design and delivery, assessment, and reflection.
 This course examines methods for effective development of IEP and lesson plan objectives; creation of lesson plans and learning centers incorporating instructional design features shown in research to increase effectiveness with students with disabilities; and use of performance data to make changes and adaptations to materials, teaching procedures, or curricular content.
 The course also explores curriculum models and teaching/learning approaches used across a continuum of special education settings; classroom arrangements, activities, and procedures that have been shown in research to increase the achievement and learning of students with disabilities; and cultural and linguistic factors that affect the design and implementation of instruction for students with disabilities.
-A field experience (practicum) of 45 hours is required.
-Prerequisite: A grade of C or better in EDU 203, EDU 217, EDU 237, and SED 270.
+Upper Division Course.
+Field Experience: 45 hours.
+Prerequisite: B or better in SED 371.
+(UG)